-Certain properties in which RTG has an interest are operated through joint ventures with other companies.
+Certain properties in which RTG has an interest are or were operated through joint ventures with other companies.
 Any failure of such companies to meet their obligations under the joint venture or to third parties, or any disputes with respect to the parties' respective rights and obligations, or failure to act in the best interests of the joint venture, could have a material adverse effect on the joint ventures or their properties.
 In addition, RTG may be unable to exert control over strategic decisions made in respect of such properties.
 Any or all of the above circumstances may have a materially adverse effect the operations and performance of RTG.
+Please refer to the summaries outlined in this document with regard to the actions of Galeo Equipment Corporation.